Echo9k/2-term_deposit_marketing/README.md

 3. **Cumulative Elasticity Curve**: Visualizes the positive impact of targeting high-TE customers.
 4. **Cumulative Gain Curve**: Highlights the increased profits from the model-based strategy compared to the baseline.
 - **Scalability**: Expand the personalized approach to other promotional strategies.

----

-This enhanced README provides specific insights into the customer segments that are strategic for the company's discounting strategy, based on the analysis conducted.
-It emphasizes actionable recommendations and the potential impact on the business, aligning with your goal to communicate effectively with executives and stakeholders.

-Let me know if there's anything else you'd like to add or modify!